 Dentures are removable teeth typically reserved for those that have had a number of dental issues throughout the years and can no longer rely on their original set of teeth.
 Dentures come in two forms, full and partial.
 Dentists will recommend full dentures when no original teeth remain, while partial dentures will be used when only a few original teeth remain.

 Complete dentures can come in two forms: conventional or immediate.
-After remaining teeth have been removed and gum tissue is healthy enough to interact with dentures, your local dentist will provide you with a conventional denture.
+After your remaining teeth have been removed and your gum tissue has been found healthy enough to interact with dentures, your local dentist will provide you with a conventional denture.
 Conventional dentures are removable and are placed in the mouth only after the jaw has healed.

-Immediate dentures are constructed before teeth have been completely removed from the mouth.
-During the healing period -which takes 8-12 weeks for conventional dentures- the immediate denture wearer will still be able to wear teeth.
+Immediate dentures are constructed before your teeth have been completely removed from your mouth.
+During the healing period—which takes 8-12 weeks for conventional dentures—the immediate denture wearer will still be able to wear teeth.
 However, due to the sensitivity of bones and gums, immediate wearers will have to have their dentures adjusted a number of times during the healing phase.

 Like your original teeth, dentures need quite a bit of work.
 Dentures should be brushed, washed, kept free of food debris, and be under constant moisture.

-Before deciding on which type of denture is right for you, you should consult the San Dimas Family Dentistry near you.
+Before deciding which type of denture is right for you, you should consult San Dimas Family Dentistry.
 Even though you may still have remaining adult teeth in place, you could still be better suited for full dentures.